powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_process/deploy_sensor.md

 ---
-title: "How to deploy HWPC-sensor to get docker containers power information"
+title: "How to deploy HWPC-sensor to get process power information"
 keywords: homepage
 sidebar: home_sidebar
-permalink: howto_monitor_docker/deploy_sensor.html
+permalink: howto_monitor_process/deploy_sensor.html
 ---

 ## Introduction

-This tutorial presents you how to deploy a [hwpc sensor](/hwpc.html) to acquire data relative to docker containers power consumption.
+This tutorial presents you how to deploy a [hwpc sensor](/hwpc.html) to acquire data relative to process power consumption.

 ## Prerequisites
 This tutorial assumes that: